wyozi/gmod-medialib/README.md

 -- Can also be a table in which case a random key is picked for each query. medialib.SOUNDCLOUD_API_KEY = "my-key-here"

+-- Youtube API key.
+Medialib comes bundled with a Youtube data API v3 key, so this is optional.
+-- If you want to generate your own you can do so at https://console.developers.google.com/apis/dashboard medialib.YOUTUBE_API_KEY = "my-key-here"

 -- The maximum number of HTML panel instances in the HTML pool -- Set this to a sensible number (1-5) if you spawn a lot of HTML medias medialib.MAX_HTMLPOOL_INSTANCES = 0